muhammmad-al/how-to-relay-send-sponsored-txns/README.md

 2. **API Key Security**: Never commit your `.env` file or expose your API keys.

 3. **Contract Addresses**: The trusted forwarder address is specific to Sepolia network.
-For other networks, check [Gelato's supported networks](https://docs.gelato.network/developer-services/relay/quick-start/contract-addresses).
+For other networks and their contract addresses, check [Gelato's supported networks](https://docs.gelato.cloud/web3-services/relay/supported-networks).

 ## Resources